amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 ## Beautiful Hacky Island

 And now we come to my latest foray into Java.
-Last time I used it was long, long time ago: in the year 2000.
+Last time I used it was a long, long time ago: in the year 2000.
 Back then it was a young and simple language, essentially C++ stripped of its perceived complexities, including its meager metaprogramming tools: preprocessing and templates (not unlike Go in our days).
 Data in its